Swapnil Asnodkar

 Swapnil Asnodkar (born 29 March 1984), is an Indian first-class cricketer.
 He is a hard hitting right-handed opening batsman with a relatively short stature of around 5'5.
 He played for Goa in first class cricket, and Rajasthan Royals in the Indian Premier League.

 Domestic career

 He was the leading run-scorer for Goa in the 2017–18 Ranji Trophy, with 369 runs in six matches.

 Indian Premier League

 Playing for Rajasthan Royals, he scored 311 runs at a strike rate of 133.47.

 He formed a strong opening partnership with South African captain Graeme Smith.
 By the end of the tournament they had scored 418 runs together at an average of 59.71 – the highest of the tournament.
 In the seven IPL matches he played, he scored 244 runs at 34.86 with a strike rate of 127.08.
 On his IPL debut against Kolkata Knight Riders, he scored 60 runs from 34 balls.
 His innings included 10 fours and one six with a strike rate 176.47.
-He bowls right-arm offbreaks.
-He was called up to an Indian emerging players tour to Israel in July 2008.
+He bowls right-arm offbreak.
+He was called up to an Indian emerging players' tour to Israel in July 2008.